javiplx/ansible-library/README.md

 although it is possible to use `name` or `version` non-standard entries under `galaxy_info` for that purpose, to give more flexibility to the storage layout.

+## License

+Copyright (C) 2016 Javier Palacios

+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License Version 2 as published by the Free Software Foundation.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See full GPLv2 for more details (http://www.gnu.org/licenses/gpl-2.0.html).